imixs/imixs-workflow/src/site/markdown/deployment/database_schema.md

 The section persistence-unit specifies the data objects to be stored into the database.
 The unit name is defined by the Imixs-Workflow Engine and should not be changed.
 The jta-data-source defines the name of the datasource to be used by the Imixs-Workflow Engine to store data into the database.

-##The JPA Classes and Tables
+### The JPA Classes and Tables
-The database schema used by the Imixs-Workflow Engine is defined by a set of JPA classes which are part of the package org.imixs.workflow.jee.jpa.
-During the deployment phase these classes are mapped automatically to a database schema from a database and the corresponding data tables will be created by the JPA implementation.
+The database schema used by the Imixs-Workflow Engine is defined by a set of JPA classes which are part of the package _org.imixs.workflow.jee.jpa_.
+During the first deployment, JPA maps these classes automatically to the database and creates the corresponding data tables.
 For each of the following Entity classes a table is generated:

    * Entity
    * EntityData